jwmerrill/zig-lox/Ideas.md

 - What are the tradeoffs for making `OpCode` an `enum` vs. an `enum(u8)`.
 How is `ArrayList(OpCode)` actually stored if `OpCode` is an `enum`?
     - I guess we need the bytecode buffer to store data like indexes into the constants array in addition to opcodes.
 Forces us to say the underlying datatype of the enum.
 - Is there an advantage to storing operands as later bytes, instead of making the opcodes a richer data structure?
+- How do we find out if we forgot to deinitialize something in deinit?